← Back to Stories

 The Age

-• Economist Saul Eslake warned high oil prices could lead to higher long-term interest rates, worsening Victoria’s debt burden.
+• Economist Saul Eslake warned that prolonged fuel shocks could lead to higher long-term interest rates, exacerbating Victoria’s debt burden.

 • S&P Global Ratings analyst Rebecca Hrvatin noted Victoria’s AA credit rating could weaken if high oil prices, inflation, and supply chain disruptions persist.

-• S&P analyst Martin Foo stated Victoria’s credit rating depends on sustained operating surpluses and fiscal restraint, warning election-related spending could undermine ratings.
+• S&P analyst Martin Foo stated Victoria’s credit rating depends on ‘sustained operating surpluses, credible cost control, and fiscal restraint,’ warning election-year spending risks downgrades.

-• Opposition Leader Jess Wilson accused the government of risking a credit rating downgrade that could lead to higher taxes and debt.
+• Opposition Leader Jess Wilson accused the government of risking a credit rating downgrade, which could lead to ‘higher taxes, higher debt, and poorer services.’

-• The government allocated $459.4 million for skills and training, $860 million for 7,000 social housing properties, $100 million for CFA trucks, $217 million for forest firefighting upgrades, $305 million for Dandenong Hospital, and $249 million for western suburbs maternity services.
+• New spending includes $459.4 million for skills/training, $860 million for 7,000 social housing properties, $100 million for CFA trucks, $217 million for forest firefighting upgrades, $305 million for Dandenong Hospital, and $249 million for western suburbs maternity services.

-• The Australian Education Union rejected an 18% pay rise offer over four years, leading to 35,000 educators walking out last month and planned rolling half-day strikes.
+• The Australian Education Union rejected an 18% pay rise offer over four years, leading to 35,000 educators walking out in strikes.

 News.com.au

-• Energy Minister Chris Bowen announced a four-month extension to the federal policy allowing higher sulphur levels in petrol.
+• Energy Minister Chris Bowen extended the federal government’s policy allowing higher sulphur levels in petrol for four months.

 • Global oil prices surged after the Iran-US conflict closed the Strait of Hormuz, disrupting 20% of the world’s oil supply.

-• A fire at one of Australia’s two oil refineries in April caused minimal output impact, according to Viva Energy.
+• A fire at one of Australia’s two oil refineries in April caused supply concerns, though Viva Energy claimed minimal impact on outputs.

 ABC News